Project-Books/book-project/README.md

 1. Navigate to the [frontend/](https://github.com/Project-Books/book-project/tree/main/frontend) directory in a terminal
 1. Run `docker-compose up --build` to build and start the frontend container
 1. Open `localhost:3000` once the development server has started
+1. When finished, run `docker-compose down` to stop and remove the frontend container

 ### Run Books API (optional)